 It was a broad ranging article about the charitable sector in Ireland, where he explained people felt very deeply about the level of compensation top executives are making while the charities themselves were cutting back services in difficult economic times.

-The headline we used was “Charity scams continue to sicken in Ireland” which we felt was an accurate reflection on how many ordinary people there felt about what was going on.
+The headline we used was “Charity scams continue to sicken in Ireland” which we felt was an accurate reflection on how many ordinary people there felt about was going on.

-A few days later, February 13th to be precise, Philip Lee, lawyer for Kerins wrote not to us but to our Internet service provider Limelight and stated they were likely starting libel proceedings against us and that unless the ISP took the article down, they would be part of the suit.
+A few days later, February 13th to be precise, Philip Lee, lawyers for Kerins wrote not to us but to our Internet service provider Limelight and stated they were likely starting libel proceedings against us and that unless the ISP took the article down, they would be part of the suit.